zunairahamid/LittleLemon/README.md

 # LittleLemon
-A restaurant mobile app created in Kotln which serves American cuisine
+An android application for Little Lemon a restaurant which serves American cisine and was developed using Kotlin and Java in Android Studio.